Alcohol by Weight (ABW) Calculator

 2. 2

-Once the ABV is entered, the calculator will instantly display the corresponding Alcohol by Weight (ABW) percentage.
+Once the ABV is entered, the calculator will instantly display the corresponding Alcohol by Weight (ABW) percentage, grams of alcohol per serving, and a detailed insights panel for interpretation.

 Example Calculation